Legal Advice Line

 |Contra Costa County West:||(510) 250-5270|

 Dial 7-1-1 or from TTY dial 1-800-735-2929 or visit California Relay Service for more information.

 Visit www.LawHelpCA.org to find your local legal aid provider.

 HEALTH CONSUMER CENTER

 Dedicated Legal Advice Line

-If you are a survivor of domestic violence or sexual assault, you will need to be referred to our dedicated line by your local Domestic Violence or Sexual assault agency, police department or court.
-You may also contact the numbers listed above for housing, public benefits or health access issues only.
+If you are a survivor of domestic violence or sexual assault, you will need to be referred to our dedicated line by a local domestic violence or sexual assault agency, police department, or court.
+You may also contact the numbers listed above for housing, public benefits, consumer rights, or health access issues.